 All doctoral courses at KI are evaluated electronically once they are completed.
 Starting from spring semester 2016 all course evaluations will be performed by the Evaluation Unit at LIME, at the request of the Board of Doctoral Education.

 Online evaluations for doctoral courses

 All doctoral courses at KI are evaluated electronically once they are completed with an established set of questions in KI Survey.
 The Evaluation Unit at the department of LIME has been given the assignment to carry out the course evaluations (sending out the questionnaires and compiling the answers).
 The assignment requires cooperation with course organizers that provide the Evaluation Unit with current participant lists (see further instructions below).

-The Evaluation Unit’s assignment also includes to be able to assist with consultations regarding possible additional questions, to compile reports in PDF (full version including questions with open answers and a short version that is used for direct feedback to participants as well as in the course catalogue next time the course is to be given) to course organizers and central administrative officers, as well as perform annual “satisfaction index” based on some survey questions, in order to follow the development of the courses over time.
+The Evaluation Unit’s assignment also includes to be able to assist with consultations regarding possible additional questions, to compile reports in PDF (full version including questions with open answers and a short version that is used for direct feedback to participants as well as in the course catalogue next time the course is to be given) to course organizers and central administrative officers, as well as producing a summarising yearly report of course evaluations, in order to follow the development of the courses over time.
 (See below under documents, only in Swedish).

 The course evaluation consists of 18 questions.
 Please see course evaluation questions for questions and response options.
 In addition to these, the course provider, in consultation with the Evaluation Unit, can add own questions when needed (after the last question in the template).